csessh/ELSA/README.md

 As demonstrated in the demo, I write to database in batches at the end of each round when everyone has scored to avoid flooding the database.

-#### Leaderboard service
+### 3.5-Leaderboard service

 Similar to [Quiz service](<README#Quiz service>), WebSocket communication is also preferred here as it is persistent, bidirectional.

-This service listens to `LEADERBOARD.*` topic on Nats server and trigger cache read when a message comes through.
+This service listens to `LEADERBOARD.*` topic to trigger cache read when a message comes through.

 A message on this subject contains the unique session ID so that we can query Redis for the relevant scores AND broadcast updated data to relevant users.
+Without a trigger event like so, this service would constantly send requests to Redis.
+It would be extremely unnecessary.

-#### Quiz-master service
+### 3.6-Quiz-master service

 We want to be able to allow our users, perhaps privileged, to populate the system question banks.

 This service also allows user to upload media files along with their quizzes.
 These files are stored in a blob storage.
 Their location in blob storage are referenced in one of the fields in quiz data.

-Without a trigger event like so, this service would constantly send requests to Redis.
-It would be extremely unnecessary.

-### Further consideration
+## 4-Further consideration

+Here are some of my thoughts on further developing this system.
+However, I did not have the capacity to dive deeper into these topics at the moment due to other commitments.

-#### Global leaderboard
+### 4.1-Global leaderboard

 It makes sense to have a global leaderboard to encourage users's participation in future quiz sessions.
 Perhaps, a set number of points are awarded to the top 5 players in each individual quiz session.
 These points are tallied in global leaderboard.

 This global leaderboard probably won't need to be real-time and it can be designed with eventual consistency in mind.

-#### Security
+### 4.2-Security

 In the current design, the focus lies primarily within the "real-time communication" aspect of the system.